-CIS 115 Intro to Programming & Logic 2 3 0 3 Prerequisites: MAT 070, MAT 080, MAT 090, MAT 095, MAT 120, MAT 121, MAT 161, MAT 171, or MAT 175
+CIS 115 Intro to Programming & Logic

+Prerequisites: MAT 070, MAT 080, MAT 090, MAT 095, MAT 120, MAT 121, MAT 161, MAT 171, or MAT 175

 This course introduces computer programming and problem solving in a structured program logic environment.
 Topics include language syntax, data types, program organization, problem solving methods, algorithm design, and logic control structures.
 Upon completion, students should be able to manage files with operating system commands, use top-down algorithm design, and implement algorithmic solutions in a programming language.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in natural science/ mathematics (Quantitative Option).
+This course has been approved for transfer under the CAA as a general education course in Mathematics (Quantitative).

-CJC 100 Basic Law Enforcement Training 9 30 0 19 Prerequisites:
+CJC 100 Basic Law Enforcement Training

-This course covers the skills and knowledge needed for entry-level employment as a law enforcement officer in North Carolina.
-Emphasis is placed on topics and areas as defined by the North Carolina Administrative Code.
-Upon completion, students should be able to demonstrate competence in the topics and areas required for the state comprehensive examination.
+This course covers the basic skills and knowledge needed for entry-level employment as a law enforcement officer in North Carolina.
+Topics are divided into general units of study: legal, patrol duties, law enforcement communications, investigations, practical application and sheriff-specific.
+Upon successful completion, the student will be able to demonstrate competence in the topics and areas required for the state comprehensive certification examination.
 This is a certificate-level course.

-CJC 111 Intro to Criminal Justice 3 0 0 3
+CJC 111 Intro to Criminal Justice

 This course introduces the components and processes of the criminal justice system.
 Topics include history, structure, functions, and philosophy of the criminal justice system and their relationship to life in our society.
 Upon completion, students should be able to define and describe the major system components and their interrelationships and evaluate career options.
-This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.
+This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.